Keith Watson Founder Guardsman Insurance Services Inc.

 Terry is also the former Executive Director of the OPP Auxiliary with the rank of Chief Superintendent, having provided 35 years of volunteer service to the people of Ontario.
 He is an honorary member of the OPP Commissioned Officers Association, Ont.
 Prov.
 Police Assoc. and the Veterans Association.
 In addition to many awards and acknowledgments Terry is the recipient of the Queens Golden Jubilee Medal from the Governor General, Ontario Medal for Good Citizenship from the Ontario Lieutenant-Governor and the OPP Commissioners Millennium Award for Leadership in 2000.

-Terry is married to Coreen, his wife of 43 years and they have two grown children and four grandchildren.
+Terry was married to Coreen, and they had two grown children and four grandchildren.
+Terry passed away in November 2014.

 I was born and raised in Orillia, Ontario.
 Started working in the financial services industry in Toronto in 1986.
 Held numerous positions in the bank first in Toronto and then Barrie.
 Took some time off to raise my family and moved back to Orillia.
 I have been working part time with BMO Bank of Montreal for 8 years.
 Am involved with the parent council at my childrenâ€™s school where I can often be found volunteering in various capacities.